totalspectrum/spin2cpp/doc/basic.md

 `gosub x` pushes a return value on the stack and jumps to the label `x` (which may be a numeric label).
 A `return` statement will pop the return value off the stack and resume execution after the original `gosub`.

+`gosub` may not be used inside a subroutine or function, it may only be used in top level code.

 `gosub` is supported for compatibility with old BASIC code, but should not be used in new code.
 In new code you should create a subroutine or function instead.
 See `sub`.

 ### GOTO